guido57/smsdispatch/README.md

-# smsdispatch
+## smsdispatch

+#OVERVIEW

-This app dispatch the received SMS to other telephone numbers.
+This app dispatches received SMSs to other telephone numbers.